Kapitänleutnant (Crew 36)

 |U-413||3 Jun 1942||19 Apr 1944||5 patrols (290 days)|

 Kapitänleutnant Gustav Poel

-In June 1941 he became a tactical instructor in the 25th (training) flotilla, and in January 1942 became a staff member of this flotilla.
+In June 1941 he became a tactical instructor at the 25th (Training) Flotilla, and in January 1942 became a staff officer there.

-On 3 June, 1942 he commissioned the Type VIIC U-boat U-413.
-He then made five patrols, mostly in the North Atlantic.
-An especially notable achievement was the sinking of the British destroyer Warwick in February 1944 off the Scilly Islands (Rohwer, 1998).
+On 3 June 1942 he commissioned the Type VIIC U-413.
+He took her on five patrols, mostly in the North Atlantic.
+A particularly notable success was his sinking the British destroyer HMS Warwick off the Scilly Islands in February 1944.
+He was awarded the Knights Cross in March 1944 (Rohwer, 1998).

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.

 Busch, R. and Röll, H-J. (1997).
 Der U-Bootkrieg 1939-1945 (Band 2).

 Rohwer, J. (1998).
 Axis Submarine Successes of World War Two.

 |3.||U-413||27 Dec 1942||Brest||17 Feb 1943||Brest||Patrol 2,||53 days|